 To receive a grade of P, a minimum grade of C- must be earned in the course.

 D and E grades are translated as F’s.
 The final grades of P (pass) and F (fail) do not earn quality points, and thus are not computed in determining grade point averages.
 Students should note that they must carry 12 or more credits in courses earning quality points in order to be eligible for semester honors.

-* Courses elected as pass/fail during the spring 2020 were exempted from this limit.
+* Courses elected as pass/fail during spring and fall 2020 were exempted from this limit.